Jonathan Davis: Cameo appearances and acting

 Davis and Korn voiced themselves in season 3 of South Park in the episode "Korn's Groovy Pirate Ghost Mystery", which features them as characters inspired by the cartoon Scooby-Doo, driving a van similar to the Mystery Machine and trying to solve a mystery about pirate ghosts.

 Davis has also been featured in many other bands' music videos, sometimes with Korn and sometimes solo.
 He has appeared with Korn in the Limp Bizkit music videos for "Break Stuff" and "Faith".
+He also appeared in the music video for "Fire" by Busta Rhymes.

+In January 2000, Davis made an appearance at an Xtreme Pro Wrestling show as a guest ring announcer; he would be brought on by the host of that night's event to announce the next match and its participants, with it being Chris Candido vs Damian Steele.

 He has a cameo in Queen of the Damned as a ticket scalper.

 Davis plays a minor role as Ricky, a crack dealer, in the film Seeing Other People.

 Davis and the rest of Korn appeared in a 2005 episode of the comedy-drama television series Monk, titled "Mr. Monk Gets Stuck in Traffic".

 Davis also had a role as a store clerk in the 2007 independent film The Still Life.

 In 2009, he collaborated with Infected Mushroom, appearing in the music video for their track "Smashing the Opponent".

-In 2012, JDevil appeared in the Datsik & Infected Mushroom music video for "Evilution", wearing black eye contacts and fake teeth.
+In 2012, JDevil appeared in the Datsik and Infected Mushroom music video for "Evilution", wearing black eye contacts and fake teeth.

 In August 2017, Davis voiced Succulentus in an episode of OK K.O.!
 Let's Be Heroes titled "Know Your Mom".
 The character was based on Davis and a parody of the nu-metal genre in general.
 The character's dialogue consists of references to lyrics from nu metal songs.

 In 2018, he also worked with the EDM group SKYND for their debut real crime song "Gary Heidnik", appearing in the music video for it as well.

+In February 2023, he collaborated with Kim Dracula for the song, "Seventy Thorns", as well as appearing in the music video.